aws-samples/serverless-patterns/cw-dashboard-lambda-metrics/README.md

 # Amazon CloudWatch Dashboard Monitoring with Lambda PowerTools

 The CDK Stack deploys CloudWatch Dashboard with AWS Lambda Metrics.
-Lambda Function is instrumented with Lambda Insights and leverage Powertool for custom metrics reporting.
+Lambda Function is instrumented with Lambda Insights and leverage Powertools for custom metrics reporting.

 The Dashboard is built with 3 widgets with the metrics,
 - Invocations - from AWS/Lambda Namespace